FAQ

 The protocol aggregates tokenized **Real-World Assets (RWAs)**—primarily US Treasury Bills—from leading institutional providers and converts them into **permissionless, on-chain verifiable, composable** stablecoins.

-Unlike traditional stablecoin issuers (e.g., Tether, Circle) that capture 100% of the yield generated from user deposits, Usual redistributes 90% of protocol value back to the community.
+Unlike traditional stablecoin issuers (e.g., Tether, Circle) that capture 100% of the yield generated from user deposits, Usual redistributes **100% of protocol value back to the community** — 30% to locked USUALx holders (weekly USD0 distributions) and 70% to the DAO treasury.

 Usual is built to address core issues in today’s stablecoin model: